srmazur/fetch-coding-exercise/README.md

 - `./fetch-coding-exercise/target/test-reports/index.html`: Contains the simple TestNG report.

 ### NOTE: It is also possible to run the process locally using a Selenium Grid setup.
+You can also check out the demo video to visualize the flow of the process.